 Humans can be similar to each other on many other dimensions, too, such as nation, values, culture, ideology, social class, interests, or religion.

 There can be hierarchies of groups based on these dimensions.
 For example, people in Germany belong to the German nation.
 But most of them also belong to the broader group white (or Caucasian) race, which can encompass many nations.
 Furthermore, most of these people will also belong to the even larger group of Western culture, which can encompass different races.

 A person can identify with many such groups, at different levels.
-Thus, he can be a white German, sharing values of the Western culture.
+Thus, he can identify himself as a white German, who shares values of the Western culture.

 Realistic and unrealistic identification with others

 Identification with a person or a group can be more or less realistic.
 When your identification is based on a reasonably large overlap of features between yourself and the target of your identification, then your identification with the group is realistic.